Yet another Improvement of Plantard Arithmetic for Faster Kyber on Low-end 32-bit IoT Devices

 We observe that the signed-version Plantard multiplication (see Algorithm \ref{alg:signed_plant}) proposed in \cite{huang2022improved} accepts inputs $a,b$ in range $[-q2^{\alpha},q 2^{\alpha}]$.
 By replacing $q<2^{l-\alpha-1}$ into the range of $a,b$, we can see that it approximately covers most of the $l$-bit signed integers $(-2^{l-1},2^{l-1})$.
 Therefore, the Plantard reduction, which takes $a\cdot b$ as input, can only accept input in $(-2^{2l-2},2^{2l-2})$, and it cannot cover all the $2l$-bit signed integers (i.e., $[-2^{2l-1},2^{2l-1})$).
 As mentioned before, the coefficients in the NTT/INTT implementation in \cite{huang2022improved} cannot overflow 16-bit signed integer due to the use of the SIMD extension on Cortex-M4.
 Therefore, the signed-version Plantard arithmetic proposed in \cite{huang2022improved} is already quite sufficient for the implementation on Cortex-M4.
 However, their implementation did not fully utilize the large input range, which is larger than the maximum bound of a 16-bit signed integer, of the Plantard multiplication by a constant \cite[Algorithm 11]{huang2022improved}.
 On the contrary, the implementation on low-end 32-bit platforms stores each coefficient in a 32-bit register.
 It enables us to temporarily overflow 16-bit signed integer and fully utilize the large input range of the Plantard arithmetic.

-{(-q2^{l+\alpha},2^{2l}-q2^{l+\alpha})} Through carefully theoretical analysis, we found that one can maximize the input range of the Plantard arithmetic and tailor it for a specific modulus, which contributes to a better NTT/INTT implementation on low-end 32-bit platforms.
+{[q2^l-q2^{l+\alpha},2^{2l}-q2^{l+\alpha})} {[-\frac{q+1}{2},\frac{q}{2})} Through carefully theoretical analysis, we found that one can maximize the input range of the Plantard arithmetic and tailor it for a specific modulus, which contributes to a better NTT/INTT implementation on low-end 32-bit platforms.
 The proposed Plantard multiplication with enlarged input range is shown in Algorithm \ref{alg:plant_extend}.
 The proposed algorithm does not modify any computation steps compared with Algorithm \ref{alg:signed_plant}, except that we manage to further enlarge the input range of $ab$ from $[-q^2 2^{2\alpha},q^2 2^{2\alpha}]$ to $\plantredrange$.
-Specifically, by replacing $q$ by $q<2^{l-\alpha-1}$ in the above input ranges, one could get a larger range $(-2^{2l-1},2^{2l-1})$ compared to the original design $(-2^{2l-2},2^{2l-2})$.
-The enlarged input range can approximately cover all $2l$-bit signed integers and it is at least two times larger than Algorithm \ref{alg:signed_plant}.
+Specifically, by replacing $q$ by $q<2^{l-\alpha-1}$ in the above input ranges, one could get a at least two times larger input range compared to the original design.